What are 7 strategies for learning new vocabulary?

 If you do decide that a new word requires investigation, then dictionaries can be very useful.
 Good dictionaries such as those in the following list will provide you with a definition of the word (or multiple definitions if that word is polysemous and has many meanings), pronunciation using the international phonetic alphabet, and probably also some indication of its word type and other related word forms.
-Our course on using dictionaries may be able to help you further here:
+Our reader on using dictionaries may be able to help you further here:

 Strategy 3: Use a Thesaurus

 The use of a thesaurus to study synonyms (similar words) and antonyms (words with opposite meanings) is another way of expanding your vocabulary and getting a better understanding of a word.
 If, for example, the meaning of the word ‘obfuscate’ from the Cambridge Dictionary definition above was still confusing to you, then the synonyms and antonyms that relate to it – as shown in the table below – could assist you with better decoding that word:

 Because the human brain can only remember so much, once you’ve studied dictionary definitions and thesaurus synonyms and antonyms for the words causing you difficulties, it may then be a good idea to make a note of this information in a vocabulary diary.
 Having this as a digital diary on your phone or computer will also mean that you can carry it with you to seminars and lectures, adding new words as you encounter them.

 Once you feel like you have a good understanding of the form, function, meaning and pronunciation of a word, you’ll then need to move that word from your passive vocabulary (words that you recognise) to your active vocabulary (words that you can use).
 To do this, it’s important that you provide yourself with opportunities for both controlled and freer practice.
 Below are some ideas for activating your vocabulary:

 Strategy 6: Hear Authentic Use